Despite sharing such a famous name, this James Connolly sadly lived and died in relative obscurity.

-Probably just going home for lunch (dinner as known to old Dubs).
-An uninvolved passer-by, collateral damage in an urban conflict….
+The truth was that on the morning of 25 May, James Connolly had been, as usual, at work on the Liffey quays at the Custom House.
+During the street battle after the Auxies arrived, James was killed at the nearby Beresford Place-Gardiner Street junction.
+He was probably going home to his wife at 26 Lower Gardiner Street for lunch (or dinner as known to old Dubs).
+An uninvolved passer-by, ‘collateral damage’ in an urban conflict.
 James was shot in the back, close to the heart.
 Brought to King George V Military Hospital on 25 May 1921, he was dead on arrival.

-Ordinary working men like James didn’t feature in those days.
+The majority of ordinary working men like James didn’t feature in those days.
 Unless they died in a work accident or were in court on some charge.
 “Lucky enough” to have any job, they’d no property.
 Certainly no tax, voting or employment records.
 Not even an entry in street directories.

 RIP James & Maryanne.